PetervanderBurgt/ESP32_Lightsaber/README.md

 This project is a project I am working on for a long time and currently putting more effort in the code base.
 I am happily inspired by the great work done by everyone at [FX SaberOS](https://github.com/Protonerd/FX-SaberOS/tree/master), but would like to create my own ESP32 based version.
+As you will notice, the sounds are also from there, big thanks to them.
 This was mainly due to the fact I wanted some more coding under my belt, and would like to know how tasks can be used.
+Furthermore, I would like to see if I can incorporate some kind of nice BT Config menu or a webpage.

 **Please do note that this is an ongoing project and not finished.**